kudos-for-farmers/kudos/README.md

 # kudos - upgrade our food system

-### Rewards and Incentivization for Farmers and Food System Contributors
+### Rewards and Incentivization for Farmers and Supporters of our Food System

 <img src="media/Frame_50.png">

 ## Overview

 The scaffold-eth user experience will be simplified in a way that the user will not be aware that they are using web3 technologies and modern approaches.
 The UI will be familiar, requiring only an email address for login with a Magic Link.
 Tokens will be held in "no-custodial" wallets; private keys will not be known or necessary as the tokens are unable to be transferred.
 Users can be airdropped rewards, or will be able to scan a QR code to validate participation.
+We may consider adding options for participants to control their wallets but the current priority is ease of use and lowering barriers to entry.

 A bigger picture aspect which will be developed with the input of stakeholders across the state is a new LCA/DAO for the agrigultural community.
 This will provide a novel way for everyone directly involved in our ecosystem to contribute to the success of Colorado agriculture.